Paycom Software, Inc. research snapshot

 Munger risk inversion

-The thesis can fail if employers choose cheaper or easier platforms, AI reduces implementation and switching friction, product errors damage payroll trust, cyber incidents expose sensitive data, labor weakness reduces client demand, or management spends too aggressively on buybacks before growth returns.
+The thesis can fail if employers choose cheaper or easier platforms, AI reduces implementation and switching friction, the August 5 report disappoints, product errors damage payroll trust, cyber incidents expose sensitive data, labor weakness reduces client demand, or management spends too aggressively on borrowed funds for buybacks before growth returns.

 Management

 Founder and CEO Chad Richison remains a central decision maker and also serves as board chair.
-Paycom has used dividends and repurchases to return capital, including $1.060 billion of first-quarter 2026 repurchases, partly funded by $675 million of revolving debt.
+Paycom has used dividends and repurchases to return capital, including $1.060 billion of first-quarter 2026 repurchases, funded partly by $675 million drawn on a revolver whose commitments were increased to $1.46 billion in March and $2.125 billion in April 2026.
+The board also grew from six to eight directors in July 2026 with the appointment of former CFO Craig Boelte and former CIO William Kerber.
 The key management test is whether capital returns preserve flexibility for product investment and balance-sheet repair.

 Industry trend